 Sintra National Palace

 Situated right in the center of town, Sintra’s National Palace is the best-preserved medieval royal residence in Portugal.
-A tour inside will lead you through various kich rooms with quirky names.
+A tour inside will lead you through various kitsch rooms with quirky names.
 From the Magpies Room, through the Swans Room and into the Coats of Arms Room, there is plenty to see.
 Perfect for a 1-2 hours visit.

 Another great thing about Sintra is that is so easy to get to.
-Just a 40minutes train ride for a round-trip ticket of €4.30 will get you to the center of town.
+Just a 40-minutes train ride for a round-trip ticket for around 5 EUR will get you to the center of town.

-3 Days in Lisbon – Useful Information
+Three Days in Lisbon – Useful Information

 Where to stay in Lisbon

-Recommended from the Pro
+Recommended by the Pro